Smashroom/Portfolio/README.md

 In this project my advisor was Prof. Klauss Werner Schmidt and this project was our course related homework.
 Our purpose was to develop a feedback linearization based planar helicopter controller.

-Sensor Fusion Nanodegree Program (30 November 2020)
+# Sensor Fusion Nanodegree Program (30 November 2020 - 15 Januray 2021)
 -----------------

 **Lidar Obstacle Detection(04 December 2020)**